sjl/clojurecraft/docs/source/events.rst

 Events
 ======

-The main way you'll interact with your Clojurecraft bots is through event handlers.
+One of the main ways your Clojurecraft bots will interact with the world is through event handlers.

 Event handlers are functions you create that respond to events that happen in the Minecraft world.
 They return a list of Actions that you want your bot to perform.